Help_End_Humanity.jpg

 “He’s gone and there ain't no way I’m bringing another child into this world to suffer like Corl did.
 Let me tell you a harsh truth: There is no future for our children.
 The only future they have here is filled with pain and suffering.
 This is why I’m choosing to end Humanity and why you should too.”

 The man quickly got up and turned the radio off.
-He picked up the coughing twin, set her down on an old, worn-out mattress and gave her a gentle kiss on the forehead.
-He wiped the sweat off her head and turned back to the other children gathered around the radio.
+He picked up the coughing twin, set her down on an old, worn-out mattress, he wiped the sweat off her face and gave her a gentle kiss on the forehead.
+He then turned back to the other children gathered around the radio.
 His lifeless eyes looked into their equally lifeless eyes.

 “Ok.”
 He said, “That's enough radio for today.
 We need to go take care of the farm.
 The crops are drying up.”